rixx/books.rixx.de/data/reviews/ilona-andrews/clean-sweep/index.md

 related_books:
 - book: ilona-andrews/magic-bites
   text: Her better urban fantasy series.
+- book: diane-duane/high-wizardry
+  text: The same feeling of interstellar travel where you have to deal with the peculiarities of other races – but at the same time, everybody is pretty used to it, and there are practical solutions.
 ---

 Ilona Andrews, who I only knew from her *Kate Daniels* series, with the magical tavern/innkeeper trope.
 This is